Make Smart Investments Decisions With the EAR Calculator

 Consequently, the number of compounding periods is 1 for annual interest, 4 for quarter interest, and 12 for monthly interest.
 The higher the compounding number, the more the Effective Annual Rate increases.

-How To Calculate the Effective Annual Rate?
+How To Calculate the Effective Interest Rate?

 When comparing the effective rate to the nominal rate, you find that the latter is lower.
 That’s because the nominal rate represents the yearly percentage, with a disregard for compounding.
-So, how to calculate the Effective Annual Rate?
+So, how to calculate the Effective Interest Rate?

 Basically, the Effective Annual Rate of an annually compounded investment is still the same value as the nominal rate.
 That’s because, in this case, compounding has the value of one.